Astraea Lesbian Foundation for JusticeSuggest an update

 About this funder:

-Astraea’s International Fund for Sexual Minorities supports groups, projects, or organizations working towards progressive social change which are led by lesbian, gay, bisexual, transgender, queer and intersex (LGBTQI) communities and directly address oppression based on sexual orientation and/or gender identity/expression.
+Astraea’s International Fund supports groups, projects and organizations led by lesbian, gay, bisexual, transgender, queer and intersex (LGBTQI) communities working for progressive social change and addressing oppression based on sexual orientation and/or gender identity.

 You can learn more about this opportunity by visiting the funder's website.

-- Led by and targeted to lesbian/bisexual/queer women
+- Are led by and for lesbian/bisexual/queer women

-- Led by and targeted to transgender and/or intersex people
+- Are led by and for trans and/or intersex people

-- Led by and for LGBTQI communities that are historically marginalized and under-resourced within LGBTQI communities (e.g. youth, elders, ethnic minorities, migrants/refugees, low-income people, people with disabilities, sex workers, etc.).
+- Are led by and for LGBTQI communities that are historically marginalized and under-resourced within LGBTQI communities (e.g. youth, elders, ethnic minorities, migrants/refugees, low-income people, people with disabilities, sex workers, etc.)

-- Show an understanding of the connections amongst different oppressions facing LGBTQI people, and have a commitment to address other forms of oppression such as oppression based on class, race, ethnicity, age, physical and mental ability, gender, national identity, and religious affiliation.
+- Show an understanding of the connections among different oppressions facing LGBTQI people, and have a commitment to address other forms of oppression based on class, race, ethnicity, age, physical and mental ability, gender, national identity, and religious affiliation

 - Develop leadership and build communities’ capacity to achieve social change, particularly through proposals that strengthen an organization’s ability to organize.
 Organizing may be defined as activities that actively engage people affected by societal problems in the process of identifying and pursuing solutions.

-- Works in alliance and/or builds coalition with other justice movement organizations (e.g. sex worker rights, human rights, etc.)
+- Works in alliance and/or builds coalition with other social justice organizations (e.g. sex worker rights, human rights, etc.)

 - Have organizational structures and practices in place that reflect social justice principles

-- Groups that are based in countries/locations that do not yet have significant LGBTQI resources
+- Are based in countries/locations that do not yet have significant LGBTQI resources

 - Have limited access to traditional sources of funding.